 FibroGen, Inc. ("FibroGen" or the "Company") is headquartered in San Francisco, California, with subsidiary offices in Beijing and Shanghai, People's Republic of China ("China").
 FibroGen is a leading biopharmaceutical company discovering, developing and commercializing a pipeline of first-in-class therapeutics.
-The Company applies its pioneering expertise in hypoxia-inducible factor ("HIF") biology, 2-oxoglutarate enzymology, and connective tissue growth factor to advance innovative medicines for the treatment of anemia, fibrotic disease, and cancer.
+The Company applies its pioneering expertise in hypoxia-inducible factor ("HIF") biology, 2-oxoglutarate enzymology, and connective tissue growth factor to advance innovative medicines for the treatment of anemia and cancer.

-Pamrevlumab, a human monoclonal antibody targeting connective tissue growth factor, is in Phase 3 clinical development for the treatment of idiopathic pulmonary fibrosis, locally advanced unresectable pancreatic cancer and Duchenne muscular dystrophy.
+Pamrevlumab, a human monoclonal antibody targeting connective tissue growth factor, is in Phase 3 clinical development for the treatment of locally advanced unresectable pancreatic cancer.
+Pamrevlumab is also in Phase 2/3 development for the treatment of metastatic pancreatic cancer.
 To date, the Company has retained exclusive worldwide rights for pamrevlumab.

 Roxadustat is an oral small molecule inhibitor of HIF prolyl hydroxylase activity.
-Roxadustat (爱瑞卓, EVRENZOTM) is approved in China, Europe, Japan, and numerous other countries for the treatment of anemia in chronic kidney disease for patients who are on dialysis and not on dialysis.
+Roxadustat (, EVRENZO) is approved in China, Europe, Japan, and numerous other countries for the treatment of anemia in chronic kidney disease for patients who are on dialysis and not on dialysis.
+Roxadustat is in clinical development for chemotherapy-induced anemia in China.